LejoFlores/Earth-and-Environmental-Systems-Modeling/SEMESTER-PROJECT.md

         </tr>
         <tr>
             <td>References</td>
             <td>Provide citations for all papers, reports, manuals, presentations used.
-Use the style guide of the [American Geophysical Union](https://www.agu.org/Publish-with-AGU/Publish/Author-Resources/Grammar-Style-Guide) for references</td>
+Use the style guide of the <a href="https://www.agu.org/Publish-with-AGU/Publish/Author-Resources/Grammar-Style-Guide">American Geophysical Union</a> for references</td>
             <td>As needed</td>
         </tr>
     </tbody>